 What are the Main Causes for Motorcycle Crashes?

 Motorcycles may feature a slimmer profile than traditional motor vehicles, but they enjoy the same rights as other motorists on California roadways.
 There are a number of reasons why crashes take place, and they often occur as a result of reckless driving.
 The laws of the road are designed to ensure safety for every driver, including bikers, which is why it’s critical to obey all traffic safety regulations.
 While most bikers understand obtaining a motorcycle license offers them the rights and privileges of driving a vehicle on city roads and highways, many continue to neglect these rules – resulting in severe consequences.

-Here are some of the most common types of driver negligence resulting in motorcycle crashes:
+Reckless vehicle driving is a primary factor for motorcycle collisions.
+Here are some of the most common types of driver negligence resulting in motorcycle accidents: